todaatsushi/blind75/max_subarray/README.md

 Output: 23

 ## Brute force
-Compute every contiguous array within `nums` and get the greatest sum.
+Compute every contiguous array within `nums` and get the subtotal of each of those subarrays.

-Time: O(N^^2)
+Time: O(N^^3)
-Space: O(N^^2)
+Space: O(1)

-We would be performing N operations N times where N is the length of `nums`.
-The space used to store the subarrays would grow with the number of subarrays and, therefore, will also grow at the same rate.
+We would loop through twice (once for the start, once to build the subarray) and finally, another O(N) operation to compute the sum.

+We wouldn't have to create any new data apart from the pointers that are constant.

 ## Possible solutions